10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (Groove Attack) (April 30)

-record is what makes it.
+The slap bass in this record is what makes it.
 It's what separates it from other neo-disco, female-vocal "dance" music.
 Maurice Fulton's production on this album basically makes it one extra long song.
 I mean, most of the songs blend together, with little 20 second interludes between them, but god damn, the groove on this album is otherworldly.
 "All Woman" the big single off the album is clearly just that.
 A little more upbeat than the rest of the tracks, with a repetitive drum beat, crazy slap bass, synths here and there, whatever.
 It's pure retro, but unlike anything created back then.
 Maybe this album is like 60 minutes of "Heart Of Glass" made in the year 2007.
 There's lots of great acts doing similar stuff right now, but nothing that is based on locking into a groove as much as this is.
 And it's hardly Kathy Diamond's album anyway, the album is made because of Fulton's productions, great night record.

 Recommended If You Like: Dani Siciliano, Roisin Murphy, Italians Do It Better